COLSSolc/backend-master-lokdonSKI/README.md

 M4 + mpin encrypt = CT5 --> M5 encrypt -->[ciphertext5]^[mpinm2 encrypt]^[Pktn]^[P mpinktn] -- >     M5

-Following the above process, the mpin encrypt is shown is that of the recipients if one is sending a message requiring ZKP.
+Following the above process, the mpin encrypt shown is that of the recipients.
+If one is sending a message requiring ZKP.
 For example, M3 mpin of position (P mpinktn=3) is tripped and sent with the message:

 Data + mpin encrypt = CT5 --> M5 encrypt -->[ciphertext1]^[mpinm3 encrypt]^[Pktn]^[P mpinktn] -- > M5